philmander/inverted/README.md

 ```

 ###Resolving dependencies
 If a proto is undefined Inverted will attempt to resolve it by loading the Javascript file it is defined in.
-Inverted uses a source resolver function to map a script base and the proto definition to a javascript file.
+Inverted uses a source resolver function to map a script base and the proto definition to a javascript file location.

-In a local development environment where the code base is heavily modularised, this means only many script tags do not need to be included.
+In a local development environment where the code base is heavily modularised, this means the developer does not have to include lists of script tags in the html source.
+All the information required is in the application configuration and dependencies are lazy loaded as and when required.

 ```javascript